 When should I consider venture debt?

 You’ve just raised venture capital—or are planning to raise soon.
 Venture term loans are only available to startups that have recently raised venture capital.
-If you’ve raised venture capital in the past three months—or within the past year, for more flexible lenders like Mercury—and want to extend your raise, you should consider venture debt.
+If you’ve raised venture capital in the past three months—or within the past year, for more flexible venture debt lenders or providers like Mercury—and want to extend your raise, you should consider venture debt.
 It might also be smart to start chatting with venture debt lenders before your fundraise, so you can turn to them as soon as you close your round.

 You’ve raised from well-known, trusted investors.
 The stronger your investors, the better your chances of securing a loan—venture lenders are taking bets just like VCs.
 Good investors are a useful signal that your startup will continue to grow and that venture lenders will be able to continue to work with it for a long time.